Abdul Mumin

-Khalid Abdul Mumin Suleman (born 6 June 1998), commonly known as Abdul Mumin, is a Ghanaian professional footballer who plays as a centre-back for La Liga club Rayo Vallecano.
+Khalid Abdul Mumin Suleman (born 6 June 1998), commonly known as Abdul Mumin, is a Ghanaian professional footballer who plays as a centre-back for La Liga club Rayo Vallecano and the Ghana national team.

 Club career

 Youth

 Mumin was born in Accra and was a part of the academy at Right to Dream.
-The defender was an integral part of the RtD U18's team, helping them win back to back Gothia Cup tournaments in 2014 and in 2015.
+The defender was an integral part of the RtD U18 team, helping them win back-to-back Gothia Cup tournaments in 2014 and in 2015.

 FC Nordsjælland

 On 2 August 2016, it was confirmed, that Mumin had signed a professional contract with Danish Superliga side FC Nordsjælland, and joined their U19 squad.

 Mumin made his Nordsjælland debut on 7 August 2016, just a few days after signing with the club.
 Mumin started on the bench, but replaced Viktor Tranberg in the 62nd minute in a 2–1 defeat against AaB in the Danish Superliga.

 He was promoted to the first team squad for the 2017–18 season.
 After Nordsjælland sold Andreas Skovgaard in January 2019, Mumin began to play continuously.